gfernandez25/regex-tutorial/Develop/gist-template.md

 ### Grouping and Capturing

-By placing part of a regular expression inside round brackets or parentheses, you can group that part of the regular expression together and apply quantifier as described in the Quantifiers section. these groups can be referenced in a replacement
+By placing part of a regular expression inside round brackets or parentheses, you can group that part of the regular expression together and apply a quantifier as described in the Quantifiers section. these groups can be referenced in a replacement or a substring extracted from them.

 ### Bracket Expressions
 A bracket expression is a list of characters enclosed by ‘[’ and ‘]’.
-We can use bracket expressions to match single characters in a list, or a range of characters in a list.
+We can use bracket expressions to match single characters or a range of characters in a list.
 In our example we can see the use of bracket expressions by looking at the characters inside the square brackets `[...]`

 * `[a-z0-9_\.-]` it will match any alphanumeric combination and it can include the underscore `_`, dash `-` or dot/period `.` characters.\
 -
   - valid examples: just1ne, justine_2, just.ine
   - invalid examples: just&, just%
 * `[\da-z\.-]` it will match any digit and letter combination and it can include the dash `-` or dot/period `.` -
   - valid examples: google, net1, just.ine\
   - invalid examples: just&, just_
 * `[a-z\.]` it will match any letter combination and it can include a dot/period `.`\
 -
   - valid examples: .com, .co
   - invalid examples: com&, net_

 ### Greedy and Lazy Match